 Try to be as respectful and polite as possible when you speak to customer service representatives.
 Kari Lorz was able to negotiate her credit card interest rate from 24% to 19%, saving her hundreds of dollars per year.
 She recommends making small talk and asking the reps how they’re doing.

 “As someone who has worked in customer service for over 20 years,” Lorz said, “I always try to help people who are nice to me.”

 Consider using a bill negotiation app for a month.

 Bill negotiation apps are designed to make it easier for customers to save money on their monthly bills.
 If you’re new to negotiating and need some guidance, try using one for a month.
 While using the app, take notes on which bills they negotiate successfully so you can later do the work yourself and avoid paying fees.

 Is the Cost of Bill Negotiation Apps Worth the Savings?

 Since bill negotiator apps take a portion of the amount they save you, you may be wondering whether they’re worth it.
 In most cases, the answer is yes.
-Let’s say Truebill saves you $200 annually and takes 40%, or $80.
-You would still pocket $120.
+Let’s say Rocket Money saves you $200 annually and takes 40%, or $80; you would still pocket $120.